mantidproject/mantid/docs/source/algorithms/Bin2DPowderDiffraction-v1.rst

 *BinEdgesFile* is an ascii-file, where the bin edges are specified in a following format.

-First 2 lines contain header:
+The first 2 lines contain header:

 ::